ppc64le/devops-automation/terraform/simple-vm-power-vs/README.md

 ```

 There is also a **camvariables.json** file available so that you can import this GitHub
-repository as an IBM Cloud Automation Manager (CAM) template, allowing you to quickly provision a Power
+repository as an IBM Terraform Automation (formerly CAM) template, allowing you to quickly provision a Power
-Systems VM in the IBM Cloud via CAM.
+Systems VM in the IBM Cloud via Cloud Pak for WatsonAIOps: Infrastructure Automation - Terraform Automation.